Genetic diversity of Toscana virus glycoproteins affects the kinetics of virus entry and the infectivity of newly produced virions

 Listed in

 Toscana virus (TOSV) is a pathogenic and transmissible Phlebovirus of the Bunyavirales order.
-Although TOSV is considered one of the leading causes of meningitis and encephalitis in humans during summer in the Mediterranean basin, its biology remains poorly characterized and neglected due to lack of tools to study the virus.
-To date, two principal genetic lineages (A and B) have been identified among TOSV-isolated strains based on phylogenetic analysis.
-The impact of TOSV genetic diversity on its biology is still unknown but highly relevant because it may influence the severity of the disease, viral tropism, and vaccine design.
-To address these questions, a reverse genetic approach based on two TOSV strains belonging to lineage A or B (i.e., TOSV-A and TOSV-B) and displaying different in vitro replicative fitness was used.
-Our results demonstrate that TOSV-A and TOSV-B have different Gn and Gc glycoproteins sequences which are responsible for the observed differences in terms of replicative fitness.
+To date, two principal genetic lineages (A and B) have been identified and the impact of TOSV genetic diversity on its biology is still unknown.
+We used a reverse genetic approach based on two TOSV strains belonging to lineage A or B (i.e., TOSV-A and TOSV-B) and displaying different in vitro replicative fitness.
+Our results demonstrate that the sequences of Gn and Gc glycoproteins are responsible for the differences in replicative fitness between the two TOSV strains.
 Moreover, our data show that TOSV-A and TOSV-B display different entry kinetics and that newly-produced virions have different infectivity.
-This comparative approach allowed us to demonstrate that the genetic diversity of TOSV can significantly impact viral properties.
-This study highlights the need for a better molecular characterisation of the genome of circulating TOSV strains and, more specifically, of the viral Gn and Gc glycoproteins.
-Indeed, these proteins may strongly modulate viral pathogenicity and disease.
-Further work in this direction will provide important data to develop preventive strategies against this emerging pathogen taking into account TOSV glycoproteins genetic diversity.
+This comparative approach demonstrates that the genetic diversity of TOSV can significantly impact viral properties and highlights the need for better molecular characterisation of the genomes of circulating TOSV strains, with a particular focus on the viral Gn and Gc glycoproteins.